 The output files will be of the form “<table>.csv”.
 Even though file suffix is “.csv”, the default field delimiter is ‘|’.
 Use the “-delimiter ‘<c>’” option to change delimiters.

-Since dbgen2 only generates 200-300GB/hour (on a 2-3GHz x86 processor), it is useful to run multiple parallel streams when generating large amounts of data.
+Since dsdgen generates 200-300GB/hour serially on a 2-3GHz x86 processor, it is useful to run multiple parallel streams when generating large amounts of data.
 Here’s an example for generating 100 GB with 4 parallel streams simultaneously on Linux/Unix :

-dbgen2 –scale 100 –dir /tmp –parallel 4 –child 1 &
+dsdgen –scale 100 –dir /tmp –parallel 4 –child 1 &

-dbgen2 –scale 100 –dir /tmp –parallel 4 –child 2 &
+dsdgen –scale 100 –dir /tmp –parallel 4 –child 2 &

-dbgen2 –scale 100 –dir /tmp –parallel 4 –child 3 &
+dsdgen –scale 100 –dir /tmp –parallel 4 –child 3 &

-dbgen2 –scale 100 –dir /tmp –parallel 4 –child 4 &
+dsdgen –scale 100 –dir /tmp –parallel 4 –child 4 &

-Note that dbgen2 always reads the “tpcds.idx” file so if you run it from somewhere other than the “kit” directory, then you need to copy tpcds.idx to the current directory.
+Note that dsdgen always reads the “tpcds.idx” file so if you run it from somewhere other than the “kit” directory, then you need to copy tpcds.idx to the current directory.

 How to load the data

-Run the loader provided with your DBMS to load the dbgen2 generated data files into the data warehouse tables.
+Run the loader provided with your DBMS to load the dsdgen generated data files into the data warehouse tables.

-Note that the default delimiter is ‘|’ so you may need to specify a different delimiter with dbgen2 or the loader if the defaults don’t match.
+Note that the default delimiter is ‘|’ so you may need to specify a different delimiter with dsdgen or the loader if the defaults don’t match.

 Also, the default “null” value is “||” so if your loader expects (for example), “|NULL|”, then you will need to override the loader’s value for nulls.

-Unlike TPC-H, the load time is a component of the QphDS@SF performance metric.

 How to generate query SQL from templates

-The “qgen2” utility is used to transform the query templates (see query_templates/*.tpl) into executable SQL for your target DBMS.
+The “dsqgen” utility is used to transform the query templates (see query_templates/*.tpl) into executable SQL for your target DBMS.
 The unmodified templates are not executable.

-Run “qgen2 –h” for the help info.
+Run “dsqgen–h” for the help info.
 Note that many of the options are “advanced” and usually not needed.

-Since some common SQL features do not have ANSI standard forms (e.g. “LIMIT” and “BEGIN/COMMIT”), the qgen2 utility must be told which “dialect” to use.
+Since some common SQL features do not have ANSI standard forms (e.g. “LIMIT” and “BEGIN/COMMIT”), the dsqgen utility must be told which “dialect” to use.
 The following “dialect templates” are supported: db2.tpl, netezza.tpl, oracle.tpl, sqlserver.tpl.
 The following example generates a SQL file (named query_0.sql) from the query99 template for a 100GB database using Oracle syntax.

-qgen2 –query99.tpl –directory query_templates –dialect oracle –scale 100
+dsqgen –template query99.tpl –directory query_templates –dialect oracle –scale 100

-Note that qgen2 also reads the “tpcds.idx” file (in the “kit” directory) and the “ansi.tpl” file (in the “kit/query_templates”) so you’ll need to copy something somewhere.
+Note that dsqgen also reads the “tpcds.idx” file (in the “kit” directory) and the “ansi.tpl” file (in the “kit/query_templates”) so you’ll need to copy something somewhere.

-How to run the queries
+How to generate query streams

-You can, of course, run the queries any way you want but the “official” method is to run N concurrent query streams where N is a function of the database size.
-Unlike TPC-H, the TPC-DS query workload does not have a single-stream query component.
-The relationship between database size (SF) and query streams (N) is: